AghnatHs/AghnatHs/README.md

 </h1>

 ### About Me:
-Third year Computer Science student at IPB University, with a strong focus on **backend web development** (i can do frontend too... a little little bit).
+Third year Computer Science student at IPB University, with a strong focus on software engineering especially server-side development.
+Beside that, i'm currently learning about AI too (ML, DL, etc)

-Experienced in building backends, working with databases, and system design.
+Experienced in building backends, server-side development, working with databases, system design and system analysis (especially at freelancing works).

-Passionate about exploring various aspects of software development and engineering, especially in the context of enterprise-level systems.
-Constantly learning about software engineering field, cloud, and cyber security
+Passionate about exploring various aspects of software development and engineering, in the context of enterprise-level systems.
+Constantly learning about software engineering field with addition to cloud, cyber security and AI.

+I care deeply about clean, maintainable code and well-structured software architecture.
+I believe that a truly great system is one that’s both strategically aligned with business goals and technically sound.

+Interests in: Software Engineering (Backend, distributed system, etc), Cloud computing, AI and Cyber security Primary Framework: Express (JS and TS), Nest TS, Laravel, Java (Spring Boot), and many more (i'm adaptive and eager to learn a new things!)

 ### Languages
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=flat-square&logo=javascript&logoColor=%23F7DF1E)